English–Welsh cultural relations: Industrial Revolution

 Although 18th and 19th century English writers increasingly recognised the beauty and grandeur of the Welsh landscape, many contrasted this with a negative view of the Welsh people themselves.
 For example, The Times newspaper wrote in 1866: "Wales... is a small country, unfavourably situated for commercial purposes, with an indifferent soil, and inhabited by an unenterprising people.
 It is true it possesses valuable minerals but these have chiefly been developed by English energy and for the supply of English wants."
 At the same time, rural areas close to England became more depopulated and anglicised, as many people moved to the growing English cities in the north west and Midlands.
 Welsh culture was important in these areas; for example, the National Eisteddfod of Wales was held in either Liverpool or Birkenhead six times between 1884 and 1929.

 Changes to the electoral system meant that, by the end of the 19th century, a Welsh presence began to be felt in British politics.
-In 1881, the Sunday Closing Act was the first piece of parliamentary legislation that granted Wales the status of a distinct national unit.
+The Sunday Closing (Wales) Act 1881 (44 & 45 Vict. c.
+61) was the first piece of parliamentary legislation that granted Wales the status of a distinct national unit.
 Around the turn of the 20th century there was considerable anti-Welsh feeling in the English establishment.
 Prime Minister of the United Kingdom H. H. Asquith said in 1905 "I would sooner go to hell than to Wales."
 One of Evelyn Waugh's characters in the novel Decline and Fall (1928) was made to say: "From the earliest times the Welsh have been looked upon as an unclean people.
 It is thus that they have preserved their racial integrity.
 Their sons and daughters rarely mate with human-kind except their own blood relations.....
 I often think that we can trace almost all the disasters of English history to the influence of Wales."